Joyride (1977 film)

-Joyride is a 1977 adventure film directed by Joseph Ruben.
-The screenplay was written by Ruben and Peter Rainer.
+Joyride is a 1977 adventure film directed by Joseph Ruben, and written by Ruben and Peter Rainer.

 Plot

-Scott (Desi Arnaz, Jr.) and the couple John (Robert Carradine) and Suzie (Melanie Griffith) leave their jobs in California, and take their car on a ferry to Alaska with some saved money and dreams of making an easy fortune salmon fishing.
-Upon arriving, they enter a bar and the two men start slamming local hooch until they get drunk.
+Scott and the couple John and Suzie go to Alaska to make money salmon fishing.
+They enter a bar and the two men get drunk.
 Suzie meets an older man working for the oil pipeline who says he can get all three of them a job.
 The older man gives Suzie his card while Scott and John sleep off their drunkenness.
 The next morning, they find their car has been broken into and robbed.
-Desperate for money, the two men land pipeline jobs with the older man's help, Suzy gets a waitressing job.
+Desperate for money, the two men land pipeline jobs with the older man's help; Suzy gets a waitressing job.
 They walk out of a food market with a shopping cart of unpaid-for meat while it is being robbed.

-Scott goes to a bar and meets Cindy (Anne Lockhart), but gets turned off when Cindy asks Scott for money to go home with her.
+Scott goes to a bar and meets Cindy, but gets turned off when Cindy asks Scott for money to go home with her.
 Scott then buys three pistols, and all three spend the day improving their shooting abilities.
-Suzie tells John that they are back in the same lives they had in California.
 Scott pulls a gun on his coworkers to stop them from robbing the pipeline of equipment.
 Scott is fired and John is threatened off his job the next day.
-Suzie quits her job after being groped once too often by her employer.
+Suzie quits her job because she keeps getting groped by her employer.
 All three are forced out of their apartment.
-Cindy finds Scott at the bar again, buys him a beer, and says he does not have to pay for it.
-When Scott pulls Cindy into the back seat of a car for some fun, two guys from the pipeline pull Scott out of the car and beat him up while Cindy runs off.
-Scott's former boss Sanders (Tom Ligon) lets him know he is responsible for the beating.
+Cindy and Scott go into the back seat of a car for some fun, but two guys from the pipeline pull Scott out of the car and beat him.
+Scott's former boss Sanders lets him know he is responsible for the beating.